 The Power of Experience – Has the Pandemic saved the UK High Street?

-Jonathan Flynn, Consultant in the Retail Practice at Odgers Interim, argues that customer experience will be the crucial element separating successful High Street stores from those facing closure
+We explore how customer experience may be the crucial element separating successful High Street stores from those facing closure

 We have been observing the developments across the UK High Street for many years, from the supposed plans to repurpose empty store space, to the closure of UK High Street giants, like Topshop, and the now emerging revival of the High Street in the post-pandemic economy.
 And while the High Street had seemingly been written off by many prior to the global Covid-19 crisis, the lifting of restrictions saw waves of people returning to their High Street in the weeks and months after the Government restrictions were lifted.
 Is this the return to the High Street, and if so, what could be driving it?